sebastiendamaye/deephunter/docs/intro.rst

 *********
 The purpose of DeepHunter is to automate the execution of threat hunting analytics (the ones with the ``run_daily`` flag set) each day.
 This is done through campaigns.

-Campaigns are cron jobs running every day at the same time.
-They execute the analytics, and collect statistics (number of matching events, number of endpoints, etc.) for each analytic every day for the last 24 hours, creating a baseline (trend analysis) for each analytic.
-A model based on z-score is then applied to these statistics to identify statistical anomalies.
+A Campaign is a cron job running every day at the same time.
+It executes the analytics, and collects statistics (number of matching events, number of endpoints, etc.) for each analytic every day for the last 24 hours, creating a baseline (trend analysis) for each analytic.
+A z-score based model is then applied on these statistics to identify potential statistical anomalies.

 Statistics regeneration
 ***********************